ArivazhaganBB/ArivazhaganBB/README.md

-- 👋 Hi, I’m @Nagahzavira
+- 👋 Hi, I’m Arivazhagan L
-- 👀 I’m interested in ...
+- 👀 I’m interested in TECH
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning System Architecture
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tech ideas.
-- 📫 How to reach me LinkedIn
+- 📫 How to reach me Slack

 <!---
 Nagahzavira/Nagahzavira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.